On singularity formation for the two dimensional unsteady Prandtl system around the axis: Abstract

 \section{Abstract}

-We consider the two dimensional unsteady Prandtl's system.
-For a special class of outer Euler flows and solutions of the Prandtl system, the trace of the tangential derivative along the transversal axis solves a closed one dimensional equation.
-We give a precise description of singular solutions for this reduced problem.
-A stable blow-up pattern and a countable family of other unstable solutions are found.
-The blow-up point is ejected to infinity in finite time, and the solutions form a plateau with growing length.
-The proof uses modulation techniques and different energy estimates in the various zones of interest.
+We consider the two dimensional unsteady Prandtl system.
+For a special class of outer Euler flows and solutions of the Prandtl system, the trace of the tangential derivative of the tangential velocity along the transversal axis solves a closed one dimensional equation.
+First, we give a precise description of singular solutions for this reduced problem.
+A stable blow-up pattern is found, in which the blow-up point is ejected to infinity in finite time, and the solutions form a plateau with growing length.
+Second, in the case where, for a general analytic solution, this trace of the derivative on the axis follows the stable blow-up pattern, we show persistence of analyticity around the axis up to the blow-up time, and establish a universal lower bound of $(T-t)^{7/4}$ for its radius of analyticity.